Silkworm Books

 |

-The Empress and the Silkworm, by Lily Toy Hong,
+The Empress and the Silkworm, by Lily Toy Hong, tells the story of

 how silk was first discovered in China.
 This is a picture book, part fact